3rd volunteer grave search activist killed in Mexico - NewsBreak

 3rd volunteer grave search activist killed in Mexico

-MEXICO CITY — (AP) — Yet another mother searching for her disappeared son has been killed in northern Mexico, becoming the third volunteer search activist killed in Mexico since 2021.
+Yet another mother searching for her disappeared son has been killed in northern Mexico , becoming the third volunteer search activist killed in Mexico since 2021.

 “I deeply regret the killing of Rosario Rodríguez Barraza, a tireless fighter, like many other women in Sinaloa who are looking for their loved ones,” Rocha Moya wrote in his social media accounts.

-Rep. Paloma Sánchez, a congresswoman from Sinaloa, said Rodríguez Barraza was abducted near her home and killed Tuesday, the International Day of the Disappeared, which was marked in Mexico by marches and protests.

-The motive in the killings remained unclear, because most searchers say publicly they aren’t looking for evidence to convict killers.
+The motive in the killings remain unclear, because most searchers say publicly they aren’t looking for evidence to convict killers.

 The volunteer search teams, usually made up of mothers of Mexico’s over 100,000 missing people, say they only want to find the bodies of their loved ones, to mourn and properly bury them.